Get a quote

 Category 5 7,557,343

-Source: Insurance Information Institute, Fact;s + statistics: Flood insurance, Accessed 2/4/2024.
+Source: Insurance Information Institute, Facts + statistics: Flood insurance, Accessed 2/4/2024.

-Florida in particular is more at risk for floods than any other state, thanks to its 11,000 miles of rivers, streams, and waterways coupled with flat terrain.
+Florida is more at risk for floods than any other state, thanks to its 11,000 miles of rivers, streams, and waterways coupled with flat terrain.
 According to NOAA, Florida gets 54 inches of rainfall on average across the state each year.

-And lastly, if you have a federally backed mortgage (think FHA, VA, or USDA loan) and you live in a flood zone designated A or V, you're required to purchase flood insurance.
+Moreover, if you have a federally backed mortgage (think FHA, VA, or USDA loan) and you live in a flood zone designated A or V, you're required to purchase flood insurance.

 Florida’s flood risk at a glance